pecegit/dt_test/README.md

 * npm

 ### Installation
-1. Run npm install --only=dev
+1. Run npm install --only=dev on root directory